freeCodeCamp/guide/src/pages/sql/sql-joins/index.md

 Here are descriptions and examples of each.
 Compare to the complete tables below.
 Here are the different types of the JOINs in SQL:

+- (INNER) JOIN
+  - Return records that have matching values in both tables
+- LEFT (OUTER) JOIN
+  - Return all records from the left table, and the matched records from the right table
+- RIGHT (OUTER) JOIN
-(INNER) JOIN: Returns records that have matching values in both tables LEFT (OUTER) JOIN: Return all records from the left table, and the matched records from the right table RIGHT (OUTER) JOIN: Return all records from the right table, and the matched records from the left table FULL (OUTER) JOIN: Return all records when there is a match in either left or right table
+  - Return all records from the right table, and the matched records from the left table
+- FULL (OUTER) JOIN
+  - Return all records when there is a match in either left or right table

 ### Join
 The student table will be in the FROM clause so it will be a starting or LEFT table.